rheinwerk-verlag/planning-poker/docs/dev_docs/index.rst

-This project uses websockets provided by `Django Channels <https://channels.readthedocs.io/en/stable/>`_ to communicate with the users and utilizes `django-channels-presence <https://django-channels-presence.readthedocs.io/en/latest/>` to track the participants for a poker session.
+This project uses websockets provided by `Django Channels <https://channels.readthedocs.io/en/stable/>`_ to communicate with the users and utilizes `django-channels-presence <https://django-channels-presence.readthedocs.io/en/latest/>` to track the participants of a poker session.